cmgoffena13/MLOps-Explained/README.md

 This allows us to store the training/test datasets that were used to train the model before its deployment, giving us the ability to investigate/debug or retrain the model on the same data with different parameters if needed.
 We can then implement a cleanup job to drop old training/test datasets that are no longer needed.

 #### Evaluation
 We also save the test predictions as a dataset during the evaluation stage.
 We associate this with the model_id and model_version obtained from MLFlow.
 This allows us to log the model predictions in production and compare distribution against our test predictions to detect any drift to signal for possible re-training.
-Retrain = new model version and new predictions table.
+Retrain = new model version and new test predictions table to compare for drift.

 ## MLFlow